The Missing Link

 The setting for this case study is a paleontological dig in East Africa, where “Sam,” an American undergraduate student, has unearthed part of what appears to be an ancestral human skull.
 Students read the case story and then, in the lab, they examine a number of primate skulls and are asked to make up a phylogeny based on their observations.
 The is case study is designed for a lower division, general education laboratory course that accompanies a lecture course in physical (biological) anthropology.

 KeywordsMissing link; human anatomy; human evolution; fossils; hominid; hominin; Paranthropus boisei; Australopithecus boisei; Kenya; East Africa

 Educational LevelHigh school, Undergraduate lower division

 Subject HeadingsAnthropology Evolutionary Biology Paleontology Anatomy

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.